iml130/lotlan-scheduler/README.md

 > java -jar antlr-4.7.2-complete.jar -Dlanguage=Python3 -visitor TaskLexer.g4 TaskParser.g4

 Then just simply execute:
-> python checkGrammarTreeCreation.py
+> python TaskLanguage.py {path to your file}

-to test the examples.txt
+to test a given file

 or

-> python checkGrammarTreeCreation.py --test
+> python TaskLanguageTest.py (optional) --log

 if you want to test *all* Testfiles in the test folder

-If the testfiles contain an error, `checkGrammarTreeCreation` will write it in a log file in the logs folder (which will happen if you test the files in the invalid folder)
+If the testfiles contain an error it will be printed in the console or in a log file in the logs folder (if --log is given)